ARTICLE I. Name

 Section E. The Treasurer

-The Treasurer shall mail the annual dues statement to the members, receive and record all funds, deposit same in an accredited banking institution, disburse funds on order of the Executive Committee, he or she shall be empowered to sign all checks.
+The Treasurer shall mail, email or post on the members website the annual dues statement to the members, receive and record all funds, deposit same in an accredited banking institution, disburse funds on order of the Executive Committee, he or she shall be empowered to sign all checks.
 His or her accounts and books shall at all times be open to the President, Executive Committee, and any authorized auditors.
-He or she shall present all bills to the Executive Committee for approval, give a financial report at all meetings, and an annual report at the annual meeting.
+He or she shall present all bills to the Executive Committee for approval, give a financial report at all meetings, and an annual report at the Annual Business meeting.
 The fiscal year of the Association shall end December 31st.
 The Treasurer will be bonded at the expense of the Association.

 Section F. The Directors

-Each of the four Directors at Large shall serve as the Chairman of a standing committee as designated by the President.
+Each of the four Directors shall serve as the Chairman of a standing committee as designated by the President.

 ARTICLE X. Meetings